All Episodes

 Public schools, we are talking here about public schools, have trouble affording equipment.

-My friends, I'm sure that you are aware, because we have made mention of it on this program before, of the per-pupil dollar amount being spent on students in these schools.
+My friends, I'm sure that you are aware because we have made mention of it on this program before, of the per-pupil dollar amount being spent on students in these schools.

-And just like I'm sick and tired of hearing my own party criticize and bash the United States economy, and the private sector and the people in it.
+And just like I'm sick and tired of hearing my own party criticize and bash the United States economy and the private sector and the people in it, I have very little patience in hearing how poor the public schools are.

 Money is not the problem.